 Though developed relatively recently, the Azteca is a distinctive horse with unique qualities that make it highly suitable for the riding culture of its native Mexico.
 Azteca horses are both docile and lively, and are famous for their mobile, extravagant paces and beautiful action.
 They are easy to train and perform well in high school disciplines requiring a suspended or elevated gait, but they also have innate cow sense and excel at ranching and cutting.
 The Azteca is also used for traditional Mexican performances such as the Mariachi and the reining exercises of the charro which requires a horse calm enough to rope from as well as the ability to rein and cut.
 The breed although new has also won respect in jumping events.

 The horses are inspected as foals and again at 3 and letters are attached to their registry to indicate the proportions of founding bloodlines present in each individual.
 If an Azteca is crossed with an Azteca, this is now of course preferable and is given the letter of A.

-Other pages that offer information about the Azteca: horses, breeding, industry supplies, etc.:
+Other pages that offer information about the Azteca: horses, breeding, industry supplies, shows, event calendar, etc.:

 Shopping - Business Products Services

 Search this site for Horse Shows - Events

 Search this site for Stallions at Stud

 Search this site for Horse Associations - Clubs

 Breeds, styles and disciplines of showing, plus shows and services, stables, stallions at stud, rescue and associations & outstanding advertising are all easily found on HorseShowCentral!